Administrative Assistant Career and Education Information

 - Establishing plans for workflow procedures

 - Serving on committees

-National estimates of salary rates from 2018 show that the median pay was $36,630 per year.
-Furthermore, the highest 10 percent took in more than $56,010 annually.*
+National estimates from the Occupational Employment Statistics program for 2018 show that the median pay was $36,630 per year.
+Furthermore, the highest 10 percent took in more than $56,010 annually.

 Some of the factors that can influence pay include:

 - Specific business sector of employment

 - Location of employment

 The same national estimates show that specialized administrative positions often yield a similar (or even higher) median annual wage.
 For example:

 - Medical secretaries earned $35,760.

 According to projections data from the Bureau of Labor Statistics, medical administrative assistants are expected to have the best overall job outlook with employment growth of 16 percent (about 96,400 new jobs) from 2018 to 2028.
 But due to retirements and people leaving the occupation for other reasons, opportunities will also be available outside the healthcare sector.
 On average, about 284,000 job openings are expected to become available each year for non-legal and non-medical administrative assistants over that 10-year period.